You know the saying: location, location, location? Well the Relais Chateau hotel, Hôtel de la Plage in Sainte Anne La Palud, has it in spades.

 We had a glass of champagne and some amuse-bouches that were really quite good, especially their version of herring and potatoes.
 The potatoes were very creamy with a slight hint of garlic, I could have eaten a whole bowl!

-We went into dinner where we decided not to take a full menu but rather just order entrees.
+We went to dinner where we decided not to take a full menu but rather just order entrees.
 I order lobster which is a regional specialty, and Mr. Misadventures ordered the classic sole meunière (his hope was that he was going to get some more of those potatoes as that what was listed as the accompaniment).

 I was very disappointed by the paltry serving, especially since I had just had a similar dish at Chateau Richeux.
 (The price for this dish was 68 Euros!)